parsaeisa/Notes/Software engineering/managing.md

 Hence, it's better to test scenarios in an automated manner as much as possible.

+## A project's stacks

+For example for adding a redis to a project, there should be enough reasons, if redis hashset is usefull in just one handler, it's maintenance and concerns should not be added to the project.

+## People management

+An company's load shouldn't be on **just one person**, because in the case of leaving that one person, responsibilities are not taken by anyone.

+Due to this fact, do not assign a service to just one person .
+Every member in team should contribute on every service that is owned by our team .

 ## Scattered points

 * When you take a technology in an enterprise app, you should cusotmise that thechnology .

 For example wrap echo framework in another framework that behaves like your company wants .

-* Do not assign a service to just one person .
-Every member in team should contribute on every service that is owned by our team .

 * Divide tasks between team members carefully.
 You should adjust the granularity of tasks.